brunohcastro/node-base/README.md

 # Create a new expo app
 $ dbin/expo init my-app

-# Move the contents on the my-app folder over to the root repo folder
+# Move the contents of the my-app folder over to the root repo folder
 $ dbin/mvroot my-app

 # Start the application